dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertFilesCount()`

-Checks if specified directory has specified number of files:
+Check if the specified directory has the specified files count:

 ```php
 $this->assertFilesCount('./some/folder', 3);